fatihturker/PI-AGI/src/asset/agi/software-engineer/frontend/senior-frontend-engineer-angular-main.agi.md

 {
 "type": "excmd",
 "input": {
 "execute": "The shell command that needs to be executed.
 Ensure that the command does not cause stuck processes, regardless of the command being executed.
-So you are not allowed to send 'ng build', 'ng test', 'ng serve' or 'ng deploy' commands which will cause stuck on terminal.
-Provide only one single command per iteration, do not provide multiple commands or concatenated commands.", "cwd": "Full execution path needed for the command you provided in 'execute' field, including the application folder name.
-If you are not running the command in any sub path, this field must be an empty string.
+You are not allowed to send 'ng build', 'ng test', 'ng serve', or 'ng deploy' commands, which will cause the terminal to get stuck.
+Additionally, concatenated commands (e.g., 'mkdir Momento && cd Momento && npm init -y') are not allowed.
+Provide only one single command without concatenation.", "cwd": "Full execution path needed for the command you provided in the 'execute' field, including the application folder name.
+If you are not running the command in any subpath, this field must be an empty string.
 This path will be joined with basePath using NodeJS path.join()."
 }
 }